top of page

 • Leadership loses operational visibility

-It appears as a slow drift away from reality.
+Failure rarely occurs suddenly.
+It often manifests as a slow drift away from reality.

 Designing for Reality Is a Strategic Decision

+Real-world data does not break software; it exposes the assumptions that software depends on.
 Systems designed for reality acknowledge variability, exception handling, and human adaptation as core requirements—not afterthoughts.

-This approach is not pessimistic.
+This approach is not pessimistic; it is operationally responsible.

 Comments